 Be hypnotized by the roar of falling droplets pounding the depths below as Lorne and surrounding Otway’s region invites you to experience the delight of some of Australia’s most sensational waterfalls.
 Accessed by a range of pleasurable walking tracks, you’ll discover delightful eucalyptus trees, rocky gorges and marvellous ferns along the way.

 For more information on these charming waterfalls enquire at the Lorne Visitor Information Centre.

 Download the Lorne Walks and Waterfalls Map to plan your experience.

-One of the most popular waterfalls in the Otway’s, the Erskine Falls is famous for it’s remarkable 30m plunge into a lavish tree-fern gully.
+One of the most popular waterfalls in the Otway’s, the Erskine Falls is famous for it’s remarkable 30 metre plunge into a lavish tree-fern gully.
 These falls are attractive even when there is little water tumbling into the pool below.

 The easiest way to see the Falls is to drive to the Erskine Falls Car Park up Erskine Falls road behind Lorne.
-The first lookout is reached by a 300 metre return walk, or alternatively walk the 700 metre walk to the base of the Falls.
+The first lookout is reached by a 300 metre return walk, or alternatively walk the 700 metre walk to the base of Erskine Falls (300 plus steps).